Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 Let’s set the stage.

-Oktopost is tracking likes, comments, shares and direct messages in LinkedIn.
+Oktopost is tracking likes, comments, shares, and direct messages on LinkedIn.
 It’s integrated with Marketo Engage, where it creates custom activities to track these interactions.
-Marketo Engage is integrated with Marketo Measure, which allows you to create Marketo Measure touchpoints from activities… including custom activities.
+Marketo Engage is integrated with Marketo Measure, allowing you to create Marketo Measure touchpoints from activities, including custom activities.

 Voila!
 There it is!